-We’ll go over common animals we see in the winter, their hibernation habits, and signs to watch out for.
+We’ll go over common animals we see in the winter, their hibernation habits, and telltale signs to watch out for.

 To start off, opossums do not hibernate due to their low body fat content, but they do search for warm shelter.
 This includes venturing indoors into your attic, chimney, or crawlspace.

-Opossums move around a lot throughout the winter to avoid predators.
+Opossums move around throughout the winter to avoid predators.
 A male opossum, fitted with a tracking device, visited over 19 different dens in 5 months according to the Washington Department of Fish and Wildlife.

 Bats such as little brown bats and big brown bats can hibernate for more than 6 months waiting for the return of insects.
 They prefer caves, mines, rock crevices, attics, and chimneys.
 However, bats do not stay asleep the whole time.
 A common sign of bats in your attic includes noise or rustling.
-If an area gets too cold, they’ll move to a warmer area or vice versa.
+If an area gets too cold, it’ll move to a warmer area or vice versa.

 Similar to the opossum, raccoons do not hibernate but search for warm dens.
 However, in extreme temperatures, they can sleep up to a month.
 Although they are usually solitary creatures, some will den in groups during the coldest days of the winter.

 During the warmer months, squirrels gather and stash their food for the winter season because they do not enter hibernation sleep.
 Throughout the day, they are active outside.
 However, they do stay in their nests during extreme weather conditions.
-If you hear rustling coming from your attic during the day, squirrels may be nested in your attic.
+If you hear rustling coming from your attic during the day, squirrels may be nested in your attic!

 Groundhogs are one of the few critters we deal with that do hibernate from the first frost until April.
 The first frost usually happens between October and November, they then retreat to their burrows.
 The colder weather triggers a hormone that helps them sleep for the duration of winter.